 Students must have completed 14 days of conditioning practices Boys and girls golf, tennis, cheerleading and dance require 10 days of conditioning practices.
 These conditioning practices must be completed prior to participation in any athletic contest.

 - Students must have returned all athletic equipment, uniforms and/or supplies checked out to them or paid for lost items.

 Students must be in school by 8:45 a.m. (or 10: a.m. on late start Thursdays) and attend all of their classes on the day of the scheduled activity unless an excused absence has been approved by the athletic director or division head prior to that day.
 An illness/injury will NOT meet the excused absence requirement that allows participation in extracurricular activities.
 Keeping a student home for extra rest in the morning will NOT meet the excused absence requirement.
 Medical appointments, with a confirmation note from the doctor’s office, are excused and students may participate in their activity.
 Extra-curricular activities include practices, rehearsals, games, sport competitions, academic competitions and performances.

 Major Training Rules

-- Shall not consume or possess beverages containing alcohol;
+- Consume or possess beverages containing alcohol;

 Penalties For Violating Training Rules